Having provided Gambling Help Services since 1995, we support people in making the changes that will help create a brighter and more hopeful future.

 - Waikerie Outreach

-Gambling Help Services is provided by Relationships Australia South Australia Health Promotion Services and is funded through the Gamblers Rehabilitation Fund, a joint initiative of the Australian Hotels Association (SA Branch), Clubs SA, Adelaide Casino and the Government of South Australia.
+Gambling Help Services are provided by Relationships Australia South Australia Ltd and is funded through the Gamblers Rehabilitation Fund, a joint initiative of the Australian Hotels Association (SA Branch), Clubs SA, Adelaide Casino and the Government of South Australia.

 Use this form to enquire about our services.